tyclauss/movie_website/README.md

 ## Operating Instructions

-To run this program ensure all files are unzipped/downloaded

-and in the same folder (titled "Movie_Website".
+To run this program ensure all files are unzipped/downloaded and in the same folder (titled "Movie_Website").
 Then run the code within "media_center".